 i.
 The applicable period of tax incentive for foreign special professionals has been extended from 3 to 5 years (Article 20).

-(2) In accordance with the first part of Paragraph 1, Article 9, of the Act for the Recruitment and Employment of Foreign Professionals, a foreign special professional who plans to engage in professional work in the State may apply direct to the NIA for a four-in-one Employment Gold Card that combines work permit, resident visa, Alien Resident Certificate and re-entry permit.
+(2) In accordance with the first part of Paragraph 1, Article 9, of the Act for the Recruitment and Employment of Foreign Professionals, a foreign special professional who plans to engage in professional work in Taiwan may apply direct to the NIA for a four-in-one Employment Gold Card that combines work permit, resident visa, Alien Resident Certificate and re-entry permit.
 Since the Act for the Recruitment and Employment of Foreign Professionals came into force on February 8, 2018 till June 30, 2022, a total of 5,364 people have received the Employment Gold Card with the trend of rapid increase in the number of foreign special professionals who apply for the Employment Gold Card year by year.
 See Table 3:

 Table 3 Table of the Number of Employment Gold Card Recipients